sklarsa/go-rabbitmq/README.md

 # go-rabbitmq
 ![Build Status](https://travis-ci.org/sklarsa/go-rabbitmq.svg?branch=master)  ![Go Report Card](https://goreportcard.com/badge/github.com/sklarsa/go-rabbitmq)
 #### An API Client written in Go for RabbitMQ's built-in REST API
-This is an API client used to communicate with w remote RabbitMQ instance.
+This is an API client used to communicate with a remote RabbitMQ instance.
 If you are just trying to query a node for information, or perhaps manipulate its behavior from a remote machine (without rabbitmqctl or another tool installed), this is the tool for you!

 Included will be a full-featured API written in (hopefully) idiomatic Golang, as well as a command line tool for general use.

 This is just a small side-project for me (and my first real foray into the world of Golang), but if anyone is interested in helping out, pull requests are more than welcome!

 [Link to builds](https://travis-ci.org/sklarsa/go-rabbitmq)

 [Link to go report card](https://goreportcard.com/report/github.com/sklarsa/go-rabbitmq)

 ## API Methods Implemented: